great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 For this guide we will be working with Python code in a Jupyter Notebook.
 Jupyter is included with GX and lets us easily edit code and immediately see the results of our changes.

-The code to import Great Expectations and instantiate a Data Context is:
+Run the following code to import Great Expectations and instantiate a Data Context:

 ```python name="tests/integration/docusaurus/validation/validator/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py imports and data context"
 ```